-Visitors to luxury London hotels this November looking to take in a fireworks spectacle this Bonfire Night may want to consider attending the Alexandra Palace display.
+Visitors to Montcalm Hotel London this November looking to take in a fireworks spectacle this Bonfire Night may want to consider attending the Alexandra Palace display.

 Opening its gates at 16:30 GMT and setting off the first fireworks at 19:30 GMT, the show is free to all but comes with a recommended donation of £2 for adults and £1.50 for children.